 The main thing is His heart and connecting ours with His; the rest is by His leading and our obedience when and as He does lead.

-In it all, we must cling so closely to Him and seek to hear that still, small voice.
+We must cling so closely to Him and seek to hear that still, small voice.

 We have to surrender and exchange our agendas–the way we think things should go and how they should look–for the Lord’s plan and ways.